codevlabs/oskar/README.md

 Oskar is a Slackbot that tracks satisfaction of your team members.
 Every day it asks people for their current mood.
 This metric is stored in a database and tracked over time, allowing the team to understand which members are struggling or doing extremely well.

-Everyone can ask Oskar for another team member's status, or a list of all team member's current status, and what they struggle with.
+Everyone on your team can ask Oskar for another team member's or the entire team's current status.
 It is not meant to be a way of comparing people but to surface issues, unblock each other and eliminate isolation (especially in remote teams).

 ## How to

-Oskar automatically asks you two times a day about your current mood.
-You can reply to him with a number between 1 to 5.
-He will then ask for feedback to know what's the trigger for your current low or high.
+Oskar automatically asks you two times a day how you're doing.
+You can reply to him with a number between 1 to 5, and he will then ask you for feedback to know what's the trigger for your current low or high.

 All data is collected in a database and made visible via the dashboard, which can be found at the URL:
 `http://your-oskar-url.com/dashboard` (find instruction on how to set a username/password below)

-You can also use the following commands talking directly to Oskar to find out how others are doing:
+You can send the following commands directly to Oskar:
 - `How is @member?` - Tells you how a specific team member is doing
 - `How is @channel?` - Returns the current status for the whole group